 Digital payment shall mean payment using the likes of PayMaya, IAccess, Smart Money, GCash, Coins.ph and other means of digital payment.

-Bidding Documents may also be downloaded free of charge from the website of the Philippine Government Electronic Procurement System (PhilGEPS) and the MIADP website miadp.ph.
+Bidding Documents may also be downloaded free of charge from the website of the Philippine Government Electronic Procurement System (PhilGEPS) and the MIADP website miadp.da.gov.ph.
 For Detailed Engineering Design (DED), Drawings and Plans, please follow the link: https://tinyurl.com/DED-GUPITAN-FMR

-As part of the transparency measures being instituted by the Department of Agriculture (DA) the bidders can virtually visit the site of the above-described subproject at miadp.ph where geotagged base photographs are viewable.
+As part of the transparency measures being instituted by the Department of Agriculture (DA) the bidders can virtually visit the site of the above-described subproject at miadp.da.gov.ph where geotagged base photographs are viewable.
 The DA, however, requires that all potential contractors who will be awarded contract under the project shall have undergone geotagging training provided by the MIADP Project Support Office.

 The Provincial Local Government Unit of Davao del Norte will hold a Pre-Bid Conference on September 25, 2025 at 9:00 AM at the 2F PGSO Conference Room, PGSO Building, Government Center, Mankilam, Tagum City, Davao del Norte, which shall be open to all interested parties.